Jerry-lab37/s3-dynamodb-integration/README.md

-# s3-dynamodb-integration
+                                                     # AWS Integration: S3 and DynamoDB with Lambda

+This guide demonstrates how to integrate Amazon S3 and DynamoDB using an AWS Lambda function.
+We'll set up an S3 bucket, a DynamoDB table, and a Lambda function that processes files uploaded to the S3 bucket and stores their metadata in DynamoDB.

-Step-by-step guide and Lambda code for integrating Amazon S3 with DynamoDB **Step 1: Create an S3 Bucket**
+**Step 1: Create an S3 Bucket**

 1. **Navigate to the S3 Console**: